alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 Example: now we have three servers at 65% load.
-The orchestrator tries to share a load of 3*65%=195% between two servers, predicts that each would have to handle a 97.5% load which is above the low watermark, and decides against destroying one.
+The orchestrator tries to share a load of 3*65%=195% between two servers, predicts that each would need to handle a 97.5% load which is above the low watermark, and decides against destroying one.